Adamsochrysa: History and classification

 Makarkin and Archibald (2013) placed the new genus into the lacewing family Chrysopidaes subfamily Nothochrysinae.
 The placement was based on a series of characters in the forewings.
-The Psm vein is comprised of a slightly modified series of crossveins running from a basal area to the middle region of the wing where a break happens, while in the subfamilies Apochrysinae and Chrysopinae the Psm continues uninterrupted to the apical area.
+The Psm vein consists of a slightly modified series of crossveins running from a basal area to the middle region of the wing where a break happens, while in the subfamilies Apochrysinae and Chrysopinae the Psm continues uninterrupted to the apical area.
 The location of the 2m-cu crossvein as either to the basal side of the im cell or merging along the basal section of the cell is found in nothochrysines but not the extinct subfamily Limaiinae where the merge happens consistently along the apical region of the cell.
 Given the overall vein structure of the wings, it was suggested that the closest relative to Adamsochrysa is the living genus Dictyochrysa which lives only in Australia and Tasmania now.

 Description

 In general the wings of nothochrysine lacewings have a Psm formed from the altered upper gradate series of crossveins that does not extend to the apical region continually.
 The wings are lacking a tympanal organ, which is found in the modern subfamilies Apochrysinae and Chrysopinae.
 The forewing has a basal jugal lobe, which is only seen well developed in nothochrysine and Limaiime chrysopids, while they are either absent or reduced in Apochrysinae and Chrysopinae.
 The forewings have the "2m-cu" crossvein merging along the basal section of the "im cell", while it is absent in Apochrysinae, and merges in the apical region of the cell in Limaiinae.
 A frenulum is located along the basal fore edge of the hind wings, a feature missing or smaller in Apochrysinae and Chrysopinae.

 In Adamsochrysa the overall wing venation pattern is most like Dictyochrysa.
 The key differences are the much more basal location of the first crossvein in the anterior gradate series for Adamsochrysa.
 In Dictyochrysa the plcement if closer to the wing apex.
 The majority of the radial crossveins are structured into four to five successive distinct gradate series Adamsochrysa, but are a reticulated mesh structure in Dictyochrysa.
 In the former the radial crossveins do not fully reach the Rs forks, while in the latter they do.

 Additionally along the hind margins of Adamsochrysa? sp A structures that are interpreted to be possible trichosors are present.
 Trichosors are a feature found in a number of neuropteran families, but are considered absent in Chrysopidae as a rule.
 Consisting on thickenings along the wing margins from which one to several hairs sprout, trichorsors are typically placed at the terminations of wing veins in the wing margin.
 Given that trichorsors have not been detected on any of the other Adamsochrysa specimens, there is the possibility that Adamsochrysa? sp A may belong to a yet undescribed genus instead.